Odyssey: Synopsis

 Odysseus's crew then sailed past the Sirens, whose enticing song lured sailors to their deaths.
 His crewmen plugged their ears with beeswax to avoid hearing them, while Odysseus tied himself to the ship's mast.
 Next, they navigated the narrow passage between the whirlpool Charybdis and the multi-headed monster Scylla.
 Finally, on the island of Thrinacia, Odysseus's men killed and ate sacred cattle belonging to the sun god Helios.
 Helios asked Zeus to punish them, which he did by destroying their last ship.
 Odysseus, the sole survivor, washed ashore on the island Ogygia.
 There he met Calypso, who took him captive as her lover until Hermes eventually intervened.

 After hearing Odysseus's story, the Phaeacians take him to Ithaca, where Athena disguises him as an elderly beggar.
 Without knowing his identity, the swineherd Eumaeus offers him lodging and food.
 Telemachus returns home from Sparta, evading an ambush from the suitors.
 Odysseus reveals himself to his son and the two return home, where Odysseus's elderly dog Argos, long neglected, recognizes him through his disguise; the old dog had been faithfully awaiting his master and upon finally seeing his return, dies peacefully.
-The suitors mock and mistreat Odysseus in his own home.
-He and Telemachus hide the suitors' weapons in preparation for violent revenge.
+The suitors, unknowingly, mock and mistreat Odysseus in his own home.
+He and Telemachus hide the suitors' weapons in preparation for revenge.
 Odysseus also reencounters Penelope and her servant Eurycleia, who recognizes him from a scar on his leg.

 Penelope announces she is ready to remarry, and that she will choose whoever wins an archery contest with Odysseus's bow.
-After each suitor fails to even string the bow, Odysseus successfully strings it and fires an arrow through a series of axe heads.
-Having won the contest, he kills the suitors; Telemachus also hangs a group of slaves who had sex with them.
+After each suitor fails to even string the bow, Odysseus strings it and shoots an arrow through a series of axe heads.
+Having won the contest, he kills the suitors; Telemachus hangs a group of female slaves who had been sexually used by the suitors.
 Odysseus reveals his identity to Penelope, who tests him by asking to move their bed.
 He correctly states that the bed, which he carved from the trunk of an olive tree, is immovable, and the two lovingly reunite.

 The next day, after Odysseus reveals himself to his father Laertes, the families of the murdered suitors gather to get revenge.
 Athena intervenes and prevents further bloodshed.